 To our pleasure, the tour was more than we expected with a full nature tour by boat.
 They took us out on a speed boat around various islands.
 We saw tons of birds and even penguins!
 Besides the wildlife, it was a great view to see Lima from the ocean.

-After an hour and a half in the boat or we we approached an island, and it was covered (I mean covered, literally you could barely see the island itself) with Sea lions!
+After an hour and a half in the boat, we approached an island, and it was covered (I mean covered, literally you could barely see the island itself) with Sea lions!
 Some were lounging, some swimming, some roaring at each other.
 It was completely overwhelming to see so many of these animals in one spot – we were in awe.

 We watched the animals for a few minutes as we drove around the island.
-Then, the guide said “this is place where I ask I anyone wants to swim?”
-To be honest I was terrified.
-There were no other tourists there, no other boats, just us and 10,000 (this is not an exaggerated number as the guide confirmed this) Sea Lions.
-The other people in our group did not want to swim so with a lot of hesitation I put on a wet suit and Daniel and I entered the ice cold water.
+Then, the guide said “this is place where I ask if anyone wants to swim?”
+To be honest, I was terrified.
+There were no other tourists there, no other boats, just us and 10,000 (this is not an exaggerated number as the guide confirmed this) sea lions.
+The other people in our group did not want to swim, so with a lot of hesitation, I put on a wet suit and Daniel and I entered the ice cold water.

-Our guide came in with us and told us to just float, to avoid kicking our legs and with time the Sea Lions would come and approach us.
-Again, I was nervous, they are massive wild animals and if they mistook me for a fish then maybe I would be lunch.
+Our guide came in with us and told us to just float.
+We needed to avoid kicking our legs and that way the Sea Lions would come and approach us.
+Again, I was nervous, they are massive wild animals and if they mistook me for a fish then maybe I would be lunch!